 Set: A small waiting room in a doctor’s office.
 This is your typical

 waiting room – chairs placed uncomfortably close together, end tables with obviously fake plants, etc. There is a receptionist’s desk upstage right and a door upstage center next to the desk.

 Level of difficulty: 6/10

-Cost is $7 for this previously staged digital play
+Cost is $8 for this best selling digital play

 Like this play?
 Other off beat one acts suitable for high school performance: